jackyyym/thermo/README.md

 # Features:
 - Automatic generation of poll using guild's emoji.
 - Configurable memeber role to control who can place submissions.
-- User submission limits.
+- Configureable user submission limits.
 - Toggleable manager permissions to use certain commants.

 *Upcoming:*
 - Automatic counting of votes on a poll.
 - Manage how many times a user can vote on a poll.
-- Configureable user submission limits, with managers being able to ignore those limits.
 - Smarter interaction with the bot via reacting to messages.
 - Music bot functionality?
 <br><br>